Kevon Looney: Professional career

-Golden State Warriors (2015–present)
+Golden State Warriors (2015–2025)

 Hip injuries and first championship (2015–2017)

 After one season with UCLA, Looney decided to forgo his remaining college eligibility to declare for the 2015 NBA draft.
-But his draft stock dropped over concerns with his hip.
-ESPN.com reported on the morning of the draft that Looney had undergone surgery on his hip before the 2014–15 season, and that "he probably misses the [following] season", but Looney's camp denied he had any procedure done.
-Looney had also heard that some teams did not think his success at UCLA would translate to the NBA, and some executives and scouts did not believe he played hard enough.
-One of 19 players to attend the draft, Looney fell to the final pick of the first round, where he was chosen 30th overall by Golden State.
-The Warriors, who had recently won the 2015 NBA Finals, said they had no evidence that Looney required any further treatment.
-Nonetheless, they were comfortable with any recovery time that he might need, given his age, potential, and the team's established core lineup.
+However, his draft stock dropped over concerns with his hip.
+ESPN.com reported on the morning of the draft that Looney had undergone surgery on his hip before the 2014–15 season and that "he probably misses the [following] season" but Looney's camp denied he had any procedure done.
+Looney had also heard that some teams did not think his success at UCLA would translate to the NBA and some executives and scouts did not believe he played hard enough.
+One of 19 players to attend the draft, Looney fell to the final pick of the first round, where he was chosen 30th overall by the Golden State Warriors.
+The Warriors, who had recently won the 2015 NBA Finals, said they had no evidence Looney required any further treatment.
+Nonetheless, they were comfortable with any recovery time that he might need, given his age, potential and the team's established core lineup.

 On July 8, 2015, Looney signed his rookie scale contract with the Warriors, and played on their Las Vegas Summer League team.
 On August 20, Looney underwent a successful right hip arthroscopy to repair a torn labrum.

-On January 4, 2016, Looney was assigned to the Santa Cruz Warriors, Golden State's D-League affiliate, after he was cleared to practice after rehab from his surgery.
+On January 4, 2016, Looney was assigned to the Santa Cruz Warriors, Golden State's D-League affiliate, after being cleared to practice after rehab from his surgery.
 Looney made his professional debut on January 12 with Santa Cruz, logging a double-double with 11 points and 12 rebounds in 16 minutes against the Idaho Stampede.
 On January 24, Looney was recalled by Golden State after averaging 8.0 points and 10.0 rebounds in 18.2 minutes over five games.
 Three days later against the Dallas Mavericks, he was activated for the first time due to an injury to big man Festus Ezeli.
 Looney made his NBA debut that evening, becoming the 11th former UCLA player to play for the Warriors.
-Looney scored on his first attempt and finished with two points and two rebounds in a 127–107 win.
-He was given the game ball after the game.
-Golden State had Looney continue working on his conditioning, and he received multiple assignments to Santa Cruz.
+Looney scored on his first attempt and finished with two points and two rebounds in a 127–107 victory and was given the game ball after the game.
+Golden State had Looney continue working on his conditioning, and Looney received multiple assignments to Santa Cruz.